tetratelabs/wazero/site/content/languages/tinygo.md

 When TinyGo compiles go into wasm, it configures the WebAssembly linear memory to an initial size of 2 pages (16KB), and marks a position in that memory as the heap base.
-All memory beyond that is used for the Go heap, which can [grow][20] until `memory.grow` on the host returns -1.
+All memory beyond that is used for the Go heap.

 Allocations within Go (compiled to `%.wasm`) are managed as one would expect.
+The allocator can [grow][20] until `memory.grow` on the host returns -1.

+### Host Allocations
 Sometimes a host function needs to allocate memory directly.
 For example, to write JSON of a given length before invoking an exported function to parse it.

-### Host Allocations

 The below snippet is a realistic example of a function exported to the host, who needs to allocate memory first.